Andragogy: Academic discipline

-Differences in learning: The Pedagogy, andragogy and heutagogy continuum
+Differences in learning: a pedagogy, andragogy and heutagogy continuum

 In the 20th century, adult educators began to challenge the application of pedagogical theory and teacher-centered approaches to the teaching of adults.
 Unlike children, adult learners are not transmitted knowledge.
 Rather, the adult learner is an active participant in their learning.
 Adult students also are asked to actively plan their learning process to include identifying learning objectives and how they will be achieved.
 Knowles (1980) summarized the key characteristics of andragogy in this model: 1) independency or self-directedness 2) using past experiences to construct learning, 3) association with readiness to learn, and 4) changing education perspectives from subject-centered one to performance centered perspectives.

 A new educational strategy has evolved in response to globalization that identifies learners as self-determined, especially in higher education and work-place settings: heutagogy, a process where students learn on their own with some guidance from the teacher.
 The motivation to learn comes from the students' interest in not only performing, but being recognized for their accomplishment (Akiyildiz, 2019).
 In addition, in heutagogy, learning is learner-centric - where the decisions relating to the learning process are managed by the student.
 Further, the student determines whether or not the learning objectives are met.

 Differences between pedagogy, andragogy, and heutagogy include: